Jill Walker Rettberg: Blogging and social media

-Described as a "prolific blogger", Rettberg started her research blog jill/txt in 2000 and was thus one of the earliest academic bloggers.
+Rettberg started her research blog jill/txt in 2000 and was thus one of the earliest academic bloggers.
 In 2002 she co-authored the first scholarly paper on blogs with Torill Mortensen.
 In 2003 she wrote a definition of weblog for the Routledge Encyclopedia of Narrative Theory, posting a first draft to her blog and asking readers for feedback that she then integrated into the final definition.
 In 2006 she published a paper describing the transition from blogging as a PhD student to blogging as an established academic as being challenging, and identifying three types of academic blogging.
 As described by Melissa Gregg, these three types are: 1) public intellectuals with large audiences whose blogs are a defining feature of their reputation or notoriety, 2) the research log, an online version of the traditional notebook or record-book, and 3) pseudonymous blogs about academic life.
 Building on this, Gregg characterised academic blogs as a "subcultural form of expression favored by young academics as part of constructing a professional identity".

 Rettberg's book Blogging was published by Polity in 2008, with a second editing published in 2014.
-The book was praised for its "intelligent theoretical and critical attitude", its accessible style and "its recognition that blogging is ultimately about humans, not metrics".
+Reviewers wrote that it had an "intelligent theoretical and critical attitude", an accessible style and recognised "that blogging is ultimately about humans, not metrics".

 Selfies and machine vision

 With the book Seeing Ourselves Through Technology: How We Use Selfies, Blogs and Wearable Devices to See and Shape Ourselves, Rettberg examined three key modes of self-representation in social media: textual, as in blogs, visual, as in selfies, and quantitative, as in self-tracking and the growing quantitative self movement.
 She argued that seeing these modes in combination is key to understanding social media as a whole.

-The book was described as a "goldmine of historical and contemporary case studies" and is listed on the syllabus at at least 60 universities according to Open Syllabus.
+It is listed on the syllabus at over 100 universities according to Open Syllabus.

 In 2018 Rettberg launched a research project on Machine Vision funded by the European Research Council.
 The project developed the Database of Machine Vision in Art, Games and Narratives, which contains structured analyses of situations involving machine vision technologies from 500 creative works.
 The data is available for download and is analysed in several scholarly papers.
 The book Machine Vision: How Algorithms are Changing the Way We See the World (Polity Press) comes out of this project.